 Consider the difference in these approaches:

-"Go brush your teeth now." - Since no one likes to be told what to do, a direct order like this often invites resistance, either direct or in
+"Go brush your teeth now." - Since no one likes to be told what to do, a direct order like this often invites resistance, either directly or in

 the form of stalling.